 1. All parties should have reasonable opportunity to respond, present relevant information, question witnesses, and present argument.

 2. A party may conduct cross-examinations required for a full and true disclosure of facts.
 When the Committee Chair determines that a hearing will be expedited and the interests of the parties will not be prejudiced substantially, any part of the evidence may be received in written form.
 In case of an expulsion hearing, affidavits should not be permitted in lieu of live testimony unless agreed to by the opposing party or unless the Committee Chair determines that the parties’ interests will not be prejudiced.

 3. Information from Non-Parties.
 At the request of either party, the University shall instruct a University student or employee to appear as a witness.
 The University may require the witness to attend the hearing or to furnish documents or other physical evidence requested by the party.

 4. Transcript.
-A record of the proceeding will be made, by electronic recording or through use of an official court reporter.
-Audio or written transcripts of the recording shall be provided by the Committee at the request any party, at the expense of the requesting party.
+A record of the proceeding will be made, by electronic recording or through use of an official court reporter, or by request of any party, at their own expense, and within 30 days of the hearing.

 5. Record.
 The record in a proceeding shall include all evidence and testimony received or considered by the Committee at the hearing, any objections to evidence and the Committee’s rulings, and all other information or data considered by the Committee, provided all parties have had access to such evidence.